Davidson, NC 28035

 To graduate with a major in Hispanic Studies, students must complete 10 courses above Spanish 201 or 203, including at least one 400-level seminar (SPA 401-410), the Senior Seminar (SPA 490), and at least one course in each of the following areas:

-For coursework completed on non-Davidson programs, a maximum of three transferred courses for one semester or five transferred courses for the academic year may be applied to the Hispanic Studies major or minor.
-Explicit approval from the department chair is required.
+With specific approval of the department chair, a maximum of three transferred courses for one semester or five transferred courses for the academic year may be applied to the Hispanic Studies major or minor.

 Students electing to write a senior thesis may do so as a SPA 429 independent study with a faculty member of the department.
 The independent study will be counted as an elective.
-SPA 429 does not take the place of the SPA 401-410 Seminar or SPA 490.
+SPA 429 does not take the place of the SPA 401-410 Seminar on Special Topics or SPA 490.

 Study in a Spanish-speaking country is strongly recommended.
 Visit our study abroad page for more information.
 Students are strongly encouraged to take SPA 270 before studying abroad during the academic year.
 The department may also recommend Advanced Spanish Grammar 302 or 303, depending on the student's language proficiency.
 Also recommended is at least a minimum knowledge of a second foreign language.